-Energy Efficiency Performance requirement for residential buildings
+Energy Efficiency Performance requirements for residential buildings

 The National Construction Code (NCC) provides a number of options to demonstrate compliance with Energy Efficiency performance requirements.